 What can you expect when your child is finished with bracing treatment?
 Most kids easily transition to their brace-free life.
 Sometimes, if they have back pain they might need physical therapy to build up muscle strength.
 Other than that, kids can return to all their normal activities.

-- Scoliosis Special Needs Factsheet
+- Scoliosis Factsheet (for Schools)

 - X-Ray Exam: Scoliosis